StaticNoiseLog/spring-boot-logging/README.md

 ```

 To configure the JSON appender for the "cloud" Spring profile we need `logback-spring.xml` and because we have
 introduced this file, we must also configure logging for all non-cloud environments.
-Logging levels are not set here.
+Logging levels are not set here
+because we want to keep them centralized in `application.properties`.

 ```
 <?xml version="1.0" encoding="UTF-8"?>